![[BOTTOM]](to-bottm.gif)

 - SECTION 2

-- The objectives of the Club shall be:
+The objectives of the Club shall be:

-and the exhibition of purebred Anatolian Shepherd Dogs.
+exhibition of purebred Anatolian Shepherd Dogs.

-- to do all in its' power to protect and advance the preservation of the Breed by
+c. to do all in its' power to protect and advance the preservation of the Breed by

-relations among owners of the breed.
+among owners of the breed.

-Shepherd Dog through education of its' members and the general public.
+Dog through education of its' members and the general public.

 - SECTION 3

-- The Club shall not be conducted or operated for profit, and no part of any profits or
+The Club shall not be conducted or operated for profit and no part of any profits or

-remainder from dues or donations to the Club shall accrue to the benefit of any member or
+remainder from dues or donations to the club shall accrue to the benefit of any member or

 individual.